Bayesian Neural Networks for Reversible Steganography: Methodology

 Let us denote by $N$ the number of pixels in an image.
 The distance function is defined by

 where the first term is the Euclidean distance and the second term represents the inverse of the normalised variance.
-This weighted distance term discourages the model from causing high regression residuals with low uncertainty and attenuates the loss when having high uncertainty.
+This weighted distance term discourages the model from causing high regression residuals with low uncertainty and attenuates loss in conditions of high uncertainty.
 The regulariser is defined by

-This regularisation term is designed to penalise a high amount of uncertainty, thereby preventing the model from inactive learning.
+This regularisation term is designed to penalise a high degree of uncertainty, thereby preventing the model from inactive learning.